Where To Eat And Drink Around Harvard

 We know you’re not really here to eat and drink.
 You’re here to get your degree and prepare to make the world dance on your fingertips like a yo-yo.
 But in the meantime, you get to spend a few years in the middle of one of Boston’s best neighborhoods, a lively square that’s filled with great food options.
 So when you need a break from studying, you’ve got plenty of options for everything from small plates and sushi, to dive bars and burgers.
 Use this guide to Harvard Square until the day you graduate and are inducted into the secret society that rigs the weather and the Westminster Dog Show.

 Over the next few years, you’re going to have a lot of discussions with a lot of people about where to eat.
 If you’re looking for something remotely nice, Alden & Harlow will be suggested in literally every one of those conversations.
 This big American small plates place is one of the most popular restaurants in Boston, and sometimes feels like a Harvard dining hall.
-But it’s popular because it’s good, with a wide-ranging menu of farmy stuff and good seafood (try the really garlicky clams) and some of our favorite cocktails of any full-service restaurant in Boston.
+But it’s popular because it’s good, with a wide-ranging menu of farmy stuff and good seafood and some of our favorite cocktails of any full-service restaurant in Boston.
 Come to this dark, loud space when you need to ensure you’ll have a good time.

 Boston is home to some outstanding Vietnamese food.
 Most of it is concentrated in Dorchester, a neighborhood that’s just eight stops away from you on the Red Line.
 But if you can’t make it out there, Le’s on JFK isn’t a bad stand-in.
 The menu at this casual spot is enormous, and while most people head right for the pho (not a bad choice - it’s a nice, rich broth) you should try some of their bigger entrees, too, like the ginger chicken.